Intrigued about the whole video thing as a strategic video marketing tool?

 Sample website video: https://thesparkhouse.com/portfolio/releash-high-fashion/

-Whether it be an e-commerce store or an Amazon page, a product video can help point out key features, differentiators and uses as well as show off the various lifestyles or ideal customers for your product.
+Whether it be an e-commerce store or an Amazon page, a product video production can help point out key features, differentiators and uses as well as show off the various lifestyles or ideal customers for your product.
 Photos are limiting and can be confusing for consumers to fully understand things like quality, sizing, etc. But video allows you to provide a realistic perspective, as if they are actually touching and feeling your product.

 Sample product video: https://thesparkhouse.com/portfolio/uag-facebook-ad/